Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Discussion

 In future seasons, we aim to build on the platform established by this work.
-Objectives for future work include: expanding the hub approach to include more forecasting models and reporting an ensemble forecast; developing statistical methods to account for revisions to data received in real-time; expanding the types of analysis reported, for example to include age-stratified analysis; and incorporating national data on influenza hospitalisations from the National Minimum Dataset (NMDS) \cite{nmds_website}.
+Objectives for future work include: expanding the hub approach to include more forecasting models and reporting an ensemble forecast; developing statistical methods to account for revisions to data received in real-time; expanding the types of analysis reported, for example to {\hl include the size and timing of the epidemic peak as explicit forecast targets}; and incorporating national data on influenza hospitalisations from the National Minimum Dataset (NMDS) \cite{nmds_website}. {\hl The ACEFA forecasting hub also runs a winter situational assessment programme for Australian states and territories, providing weekly reports comparable to those described here for New Zealand (e.g. see \cite{Eales2026-bi,henderson2026winter}).
+We are working towards producing a combined trans-Tasman weekly report covering both countries, subject to data sharing and confidentiality agreements.
+This would enable timely exchange of surveillance intelligence between Australia and New Zealand and build joint capability in real-time epidemic analytics for public health partners.}